SadaleNet/projectTheGame/guideline.md

 	}
 ```

-* Braces may be ignored for single statement:
+* Braces may be omitted for single statement:

 ```
 	if(condition)